kounima-zakaria/roses_disease_classification/README.md

 *The frontend source code used in this project is based on an existing template or framework that has been adapted for the Roses Disease Classification project.
 While the specific details of the original source may not be provided here, it's essential to acknowledge the original creators or contributors of the frontend code.*

-### Source Attribution
-The frontend source code used in this project is adapted from [insert name of template or framework].
-The original source provides a foundation for building user interfaces and web applications, and its adaptation for the Roses Disease Classification project adds specific functionality related to image classification and interaction with the backend API.

 ### Features and Components
 The adapted frontend includes the following features and components: